Hafter Auditory Perception Lab

 The Ear Club

-We organize a weekly auditory colloquium featuring distinguished speakers on a broad range of topics related to hearing science.
+A weekly auditory colloquium featuring distinguished speakers on a broad range of topics related to hearing science.

 Contact InformationThe lab is located in basement of Tolman Hall, room B50 on the UC Berkeley campus.